St Andrew's Uniting Church, Brisbane: First St Andrew's Church

+Second St Andrew's Church

-A new site for the construction of their third church was found by the elders of the Presbyterian congregation on the corner of Ann and Creek Streets.
+A new site for the construction of their third church was found by the elders of the Presbyterian congregation on the corner of Ann and Creek streets.
 The land was then occupied by a manufacturing plant and the land belonged to William Perry, who had leased the property from the original holder of the Deed off Grant, Henry Murray in 1875.
 In November 1884 Perry purchased the property and a quick succession of owners follows until the land was bought by Charles Elliott of Melbourne in December 1888.
 In July 1894 the Australian Mutual Provident Society became the owners of the property and it was they who appointed elders from the Presbyterian congregation as trustees of the site in 1901.
 After the Presbyterian Church Property Act of 1909 the property was vested in the Presbyterian Church of Queensland in February 1911.

 Thus, after 1901 the former Wickham Terrace Presbyterian congregation became the owners of the land on the corner of Ann and Creek Streets and plans for the construction of a new building were made.
 The minutes of a meeting held on 8 July 1902 record the following resolutions; that a church be constructed on the site at a cost of between £8000 and £10,000 and that a competition be held for a design for the church open to Brisbane architects.
 The sum of £100 was to be expended in prize money, awarding the winner and three commended works.
 The competition stipulated that seating be provided for 500 people with provision for 200 additional attendants.
 Other facilities were to include an organ, choir stalls, a hall underneath the church, a minister's vestry, ladies parlour, choir room, toilets and a session room.
 The building was to be of brick or stone with pricing provided for both schemes.
 Further requirements were for three entrances from Ann Street, one to the administrative areas and two to the body of the church and an entrance from Creek Street also giving access to the hall beneath the church.
 During October 1902 the results of the competition, which was judged by Brisbane architect, Claude William Chambers, were published in local newspapers and weekly journals and these nominated George D Payne of the Public Works Department as the winner of the competition with other local architect Walter Carey Voller coming second and architectural partnership, Addison and Corrie, being awarded third prize.
-The design was simple and severe and did not find favour with many, who had expected a Gothic-style church.
+The design was simple and severe and did not find favour with many, who had expected a Gothic Revival-style church.
 However, it is regarded as one of the Southern Hemisphere's finest examples of the Neo-Romanesque style.